 How to Find Someone’s Net Worth

-Do you have a business partner or romantic partner who claims to have deep pockets?
-If you’re the trusting type, you can take their word for it.
-But this might not be wise since many scammers use this approach to win the trust of others before exploiting them.
+Do you have a potential business partner or romantic interest with deep pockets?
+Taking someone at their word isn’t difficult when you’re the trusting type.
+Unfortunately, this tactic isn’t always wise since many cyber criminals and scam artists use the same approach to gain the trust of others before exploiting their victims.

-What Assets Contribute to a Person’s Net Worth?
+Which Assets Will Contribute to Someone’s Net Worth?

 Where to Look for Assets?

-- Divorce Proceedings In states where divorce filings are publicly accessible (California, Connecticut, Florida, and others), you can search these records to find assets an individual owns.
+In some states, divorce filings are publicly accessible.
+These states include Connecticut, California, Florida, and others.
+From there, you can find the records to identify any assets an individual owns.

-- Probate FilingsIf the person of interest has inherited any assets from a deceased relative, probate filings can offer useful information.
+When an individual of interest has inherited assets from a deceased person, probate filings can be beneficial in confirming wealth.

-- Corporate FilingsSome people purchase assets in the name of their incorporated business rather than in their name.
-They may also use the name of an LLC or limited partnership.
-The truth can be discovered by viewing corporate filings, especially if the person of interest is a considered shareholder in the company.
+Occasionally, people purchase assets under the name of an incorporated business instead of using their name.
+They could also use the name of a limited partnership or LLC.
+Using corporate filings, a person will be identified as a shareholder in the company.

-After identifying the assets, a person owns, the next step is to calculate how much all these assets combined are worth.
-After calculating the value of all the assets, subtract the total of all their liabilities.
-The figure remaining is a rough estimate of that individual’s net worth.
+Once you’ve located an individual’s assets, the next step is calculating how much the assets amount to in total.
+After you’ve added up the total value of the assets, subtract the sum of all liabilities from the number.
+The figure remaining is a rough estimate of an individual’s net worth overall.